Impossible Beings

 In some fantasy stories, the idea of talking plants, and potion making, intersect with one another.
 In the Harry Potter series, people make a restorative potion by boiling the roots of mandrake plants, even though those roots have the appearance of wailing humanoid babies.

-In *The Lord the Rings*, a fellowship goes on a quest: four hobbits, two humans, an elf, a dwarf and a wizard.
-On the surface, this group sounds extremely diverse – apart from the fact that every single one is a white, European-looking male.
+In The Lord the Rings, a fellowship goes on a quest: four hobbits, two humans, an elf, a dwarf and a wizard.
+On the surface, this group sounds extremely diverse – apart from the fact that every single one is more or less still a white, European-looking male.

 In recent years, authors have worked hard to bring more diversity to the genre.
 N.K.
 Jemisin's Broken Earth trilogy is a striking, award-winning example.
 The protagonist, Essun, is a middle-aged black woman who defies traditional fantasy tropes, and breathes new life into this traditionally male-driven genre.